zyang1007/chuwa0808/README.md

 ### springboot: redbook

-**Validation** - check Request Body of controller layer, if not valid, returns customizied message.
+- On this branch, add two features to the application: 1.Validation, 2.Exception handling.

-On this branch, add Validation feature for Users' inputs:
+**1. Validation** - check Request Body of controller layer, if not valid, returns customizied message.Steps:

 1. Add new dependencies in pom.xml:
 ```